BioversityCostaRica/brapi_plugin/README.md

 ### Checks on your project

-The plug-in will check your project to see if it can integrate with BreedBase server.
-This is done by checking that you only use one technology and that such technology is a crop.
-Please note that we don't control if the technology that you select for your project matched the Main crop in the project integration.
-The plug-in will show in the ClimMob main window whether the integration is possible.
+The plug-in will check your project to see if it can integrate with a BreedBase server.
+This is done by checking whether the project only use one technology and that such technology is a crop.
+Please note that the plugin does not control if the technology that you select for your project matches the Main crop in the project integration.
+The plug-in will show in ClimMob's Main Window whether the integration is possible.

 ![image](./project_icon.png)